marcodlk/ics491_timesheet/README.md

 - [ ] Enable Java Security Manager ?

 Revisions:
-- We will not have time to set up a DB2 database so are settling for implementing around a local cvs database.
+- We will not have time to set up a DB2 database so are settling for implementing around a local csv database.
 We realize that this is a huge security risk and would never do this for the actual final product.
 However, due to time constraints and limited workforce, we want to focus on getting the functionality running and ensuring that privilege boundaries are enforced correctly in our application.

 What each team member worked on:
 - **Marco**, @marcodlk - further developed the user interface; performed preliminary implementation of database handler, although some of the database handler's functionality was later decided to be split among other classes - may become deprecated; implemented password and username validation; attempted to fuzz test the program (difficult against Java); discussed state of project and revision requirements